OlatunjiM1A/Linux-command-mastery-challenge/day-12-groups/README.md

 Linux groups provide a practical way to manage users collectively instead of assigning access individually to every user.

+What Surprised Me

+I was surprised that removing a user from a group and deleting the group are two different operations.
+A user can be removed from a group without deleting the user account itself.

 ## Evidence

 Screenshots and other evidence from the Day 12 terminal practice are stored in the `evidence/` directory.